 The CTC method is by far the most popular for large-scale production in the worldwide tea industry due to efficiency and reduced cost.
 It utilizes machinery whereby the leaves are put through rollers with sharp teeth to crush, tear, and curl the leaves into smaller-size pellets.

-The dried black tea found in tea bags is all made from this technique.
+Most commercial dried black tea found in tea bags is typically made from this technique.
 It has a shorter infusion time and is known for its consistently strong flavor.

 When it comes to black tea manufacturing, there are many Camellia sinensis cultivars which provide a range of distinct features.